 13. Open a New Rewards Credit Card

-Many rewards credit cards offer sizable sign-up bonuses.
+Many rewards credit cards offer sizable welcome offers.
 But to qualify for the bonus, usually there are hefty minimum spend requirements in the first 60 or 90 days.

 We always recommend that folks plan ahead when opening credit cards to make sure they can naturally meet the minimum spend requirements.
 And since typically November and December are bigger spending months for many households (due to holidays and travel), that’s a great time to think about opening a new card.

-Also, if you have specific travel plans with certain hotel chains or airlines for the holidays, sometimes it makes sense to open a new credit card and purchase your travel with it to get a bigger saving.
-Here are the top 6 travel rewards credit cards we recommend.
+If you have specific travel plans with certain hotel chains or airlines for the holidays, sometimes it makes sense to open a new travel credit card and purchase your travel with it to get a bigger saving.

 Also, here’s an awesome new credit card search tool that lets you pick your rewards preferences (like points or cash back, etc) and shows you all the current promotions available.